philangist/vimeo-indexer/README.md

 - The builtin error rate also significantly limits the system's throughput.
 If our architecture was represented as a weighted digraph, the maximum flow is bounded by the incoming edges to the Users and Videos service vertices.

-- There's also the additional overhead of synchronizing and scheduling multiple goroutines to read off the input stream and send data downstream
+- There's also the additional overhead of scheduling multiple goroutines to read off the input stream and request/send data downstream.

 Potential Solutions:
-- reduce the amount of information we send back. the /users payload contains a lot of information that's seemingly not relevant to search queries, so do we really need to index their last ipaddress or which language they speak.
+- Reduce the amount of information we send back from the Users service.
+The payload contains a lot of information that's probably not relevant for search queries, so it's worth questioning if we need to index their last ipaddress or which language they speak.

-- consider a different encoding type. decompressing from gzip is the largest memory hog in our application. a cursory google search shows that deflate is about 40% faster than gzip. we also don't have to pay the cost of Go's json.Marshal which uses reflection for type inference?? (is this true)
+- Consider a different encoding type.
+Decompressing from gzip is the [largest memory hog in our application](heap_usage.gif) and a cursory google search shows that deflate is about 40% faster than gzip.

-- use a rpc protocol like thrift or protobuf for communicating among internal services. the payload is typically much smaller and faster than a raw json request.
+- Use a RPC protocol like Apache's Thrift or Google's Procol Buffers for communicating among internal services.
+The payload is typically much smaller and delivery faster than a raw json request.
+We also don't have to pay the cost of Go's builtin "encoding/json" package which uses reflection for unmarshalling.

-- make network requests to /users and /index async within PostIndexData
+- Make network requests to Users and Videos services async within PostIndexData.

-- there are also potential optimizations based on typical user behavior on the platform. do they often upload multiple videos at once? maybe it makes sense for the call to /index to be structures as
+- There's also a whole class of optimizations that can be made based on the typical usage patterns on the platform.
+For example, if users typically upload multiple videos at once it makes a lot more sense for the Index schema to be structured like
 ```json
 {
     "user": {"user": "info"},